Just take a card. It won’t matter what it is or what you get. They’re all different. Take a card or take the one I give you, as the case may be.

 Time Trail: Place 5 Ubuntu cards in a row on a table in front of yourself.
 Face all cards single-image side up, except for the first card.
-When ready start the timer and immediately flick the second card to reveal its multi-image side.
+When ready, start the timer and immediately flick the second card to reveal its multi-image side.
 As soon as you can identify the match, flick over the third card, and so on, until all five pairings (the fifth and first card are the last pair to match.)
-Shuffle and deal another five cards, and repeat several times, to record your best time.
+Shuffle and deal another five cards, and repeat several times to record your best time.

 Small Group Time Trial: In small groups of 3 to 5 people, invite everyone to record their best time to identify the paired matches above.
 Then join sets of two people together and record their best times as a pair (the presumption is that two sets of eyes are better than one, so the times should get faster – but not always!).
 Eventually, invite the whole group to work together.
 Analyse the results, and discuss what happened.

 Commonalities: Form pairs and focus on the single-image side of the cards.
 Ask each partnership to find as many things each of their two objects have in common.
 Allow a minute for conversation, and then invite a few people to share what they discovered.
-It’s nigh impossible to not find something in common in every pairing of cards – a useful insight into the human condition, and our proclivity to quickly judge people who are different to ourselves.
+It’s nigh impossible not to find something in common in every pairing of cards – a useful insight into the human condition and our proclivity to quickly judge people who are different to ourselves.

 Competition 1: Split the deck evenly between two (or up to four) people and face all cards multi-image side up.
 Remove one card from any deck and place it in the middle, multi-image side up.
 When ready, each person aims to identify a match on the card in front of them with the card in the centre.
 The first person to (audibly) identify the match and place their card (from their pile) on top of the card in the middle will successfully get rid of one card from their pile.
 The first person to get rid of all of the cards in their pile wins.